HeisXing/ConsisHOI/README.md

 ```

 - If GPU memory is tight, consider enabling CPU offload in the pipeline or using lower `dtype` where supported.

-**Citations & References**

-This project is based on the InteractDiffusion and PuLID methods for Human-Object Interaction and ID-conditioned generation, and also draws on related HOI/consistent-generation works.

-If you use this code in published work, please cite the original InteractDiffusion and PuLID works and any other papers that motivated your particular model choices.

 **License & Contact**